 The man thus running away because he heard the words always and forever will never not crack me up—I get it, I do, but good lord, see this is it, this is the humor we cannot stop paying attention to because otherwise, this would just be that much darker.
 There is nothing Anthony would rather do than stay by his wife’s side, but there is nothing Anthony can do without exploding from the very voices in his head.

 Anthony Bridgerton Confronts His Fears

-I will be perfectly honest and admit to the fact that I am not a fan of the something really terrible and life threatening happens to make someone realize they love someone else trope.
+I will be perfectly honest and admit to the fact that I am not a fan of the “something really terrible and life threatening happens to make someone realize they love someone else” trope.
 I am complete and utter garbage for the hurt/comfort trope and will take it anytime, but there is something about the above example that does not always sit right with me.
-That said, as mentioned above, much like Kate, fear is so vastly enveloping for both of them that it is not something they would ever share with the other had Anthony accidentally not blurted out that it should have been him.
+That said, as mentioned above, much like Kate, fear is so vastly enveloping for both of them that it is not something they would quickly share with the other had Anthony not accidentally blurted out that it should have been him.
 In the same way, if Anthony never saw Kate as she was living through her fears, she might not have admitted it either.
 That is how stubborn they are both are.
 (At least for a few more years.)